SEABA Under-18 Championship

 The SEABA Under-18 Championship is an under-18 basketball championship in the International Basketball Federation's Southeast Asia Basketball Association, one of FIBA Asia's subzone.
 The event started in 1996 and is held bi-annually (except in 2000).
 The winners represent SEABA in the FIBA Asia Under-18 Championship.

-The Philippines were the defending champions, and the most successful team in the subzone, have won their fifth straight title since 2008 and their eight title overall.
+The Philippines are the defending champions, and the most successful team in the subzone, have won their seventh straight title since 2008 and their tenth title overall.
 Malaysia have won the other two titles, in 2002 and 2006 and consistently the second-best team in the region.